 A luxe slice of modern suburbia.

 Originally known as Brooklyn Village, Brooklyn Heights’ stroll-friendly streets and bluff-side waterfront location created its reputation as one of the most idyllic neighborhoods in New York.
-While neighboring areas such as Dumbo and Downtown Brooklyn continue to evolve with industry and population shifts, Brooklyn Heights’ leafy streets have remained frozen in time.
+While neighboring areas such as Dumbo and Downtown Brooklyn continue to evolve with industry and population shifts, the leafy streets that line Brooklyn Heights homes have remained frozen in time.